Alfred Zech: Later life

 As an adult, Zech joined the Polish United Workers' Party in order to receive leave to emigrate.
 In 1964, he settled in West Germany where he worked as a laborer.

 Personal life

 Zech was married and had ten children.

+In popular culture

+In the German epic historical war drama film Downfall, the character of Peter Kranz is based on Zech, a member of the Hitler Youth during the last stages of the war.